ReproNim/OHBMEducation-2022/Exercise/README.md

 4. smaller putamen volumes

 We can assess these questions using software that will perform a volumetric analysis of the T1 structural imaging.
-For an efficient volumetric analysis, we have selectted the FSL software, using the Brain Extraction Tool we can determine total brain volume, using FAST, we can get tissue
-(gray, white, CSF) volumes, and FIRST yields subcortical structural volumes.
-The run time for each subject should ba approximately 10 minutes.
+For an efficient volumetric analysis, we have selectted the [FSL software](), using the [Brain Extraction Tool]() we can determine total brain volume, using [FAST](), we can get tissue (gray, white, CSF) volumes, and [FIRST]() yields subcortical structural volumes.
+The run time for each subject should ba approximately
+10 minutes.

 ## The Container
 It turns out we already have a container that runs the set of FSL tools we need (coloquially know of as the 'simple1' container), it was used in the paper [Ghosh, et al, "A very simple, re-executable neuroimaging publication"](https://f1000research.com/articles/6-124), and is accessible already through the DataLad and ReproNim/Containers infrastructure.

+# Standardized Representation of the Results
+The imaging results of the analysis are included in the BIDS/Derivities framework.
+The volumetric results for each structure measured are packaged in in a .json representtion.
+This .json can be transfered into the NIDM semantically encoded results (.ttl).

+# Merging standard results
+The OpenNeuro data set has a NIDM representation.
+Our newly derived volumetric results also have an associated NIDM representation.
+These two repreentation can be merged, creating a file that inclludes both the imaging information and the analysis results.

+# Querying the results

+# Publishing the results to the ReproLake